microsoft/AL-Go/Scenarios/settings.md

 ## Custom Deployment

 You can override existing AL-Go Deployment functionality or you can define your own custom deployment mechanism for AL-Go for GitHub.
-By specifying a PowerShell script named DeployTo*.ps1 in the .github folder.
+By specifying a PowerShell script named `DeployTo<EnvironmentType>.ps1` in the .github folder.
+Default Environment Type is SaaS, but you can define your own type by specifying EnvironmentType in the `DeployTo<EnvironmentName>` setting.
 The following example will spin up a deployment job to SharePoint on CI/CD and Publish To Environment.

 DeployToMyEnvironment.ps1
 ```